JetBrains/kotlin-wrappers/kotlin-styled-next/README.md

 ```

 Alternatively, you can disable the CSSOM API in development mode altogether by calling `GlobalStyles.useDevSheet()` in
-your application code before using any CSS.
+your application code or `StyledNext.useDevSheet(isDev: Boolean = true)` in the browser console.

 ### Global Styles